 b.
 Less than Significant.
 The proposed Project would result in no more than 30,000 AF of groundwater pumped annually from 2020 through 2025, for total of up to 150,000 AFY over the next five years.
 Under the proposed Project, non-CVP water introduced into the SLC would either be directly delivered to agricultural users located downstream of discharge points, or operationally exchanged with USBR for a like amount, minus conveyance losses, of the District's available water supplies in the San Luis Reservoir.
 Exchanged water would either be delivered to agricultural users located upstream of introduction points in the District or stored in the San Luis Reservoir as non-CVP water for later delivery to the District via the SLC.
 The Westside Subbasin GSP identifies 305,000 AFY as the estimated safe yield for groundwater pumping in the District area (LSCE 2020).
-Such pumping would constitute less than 10 percent of the sustainable yield of the Westside Subbasin.
+The proposed Project pumping would constitute less than 10 percent of the sustainable yield of the Westside Subbasin.

-However, this quantity of water is within the range of historical pumping during the irrigation season and would be pumped regardless of whether it is integrated into the SLC, in accordance with the GSP.
+However, this guantity of water is within the range of historical pumping during the irrigation season and would be pumped regardless of whether it is integrated into the SLC, in accordance with the GSP.
 Historical groundwater pumping in the District has been up to 950,000 AFY based on records dating back to 1954, and was 638,000 AFY in 2013 (District 2015).
 As such, pumping under the Project would constitute approximately 3 to 10 percent of the groundwater resources extracted in the District.
 Further, more than 30,000 AFY has been extracted annually as shown in Table 3.
 Thus, the proposed Project would utilize groundwater supplies at a rate that is consistent with historical pumping during the irrigation season and would not result in a substantial change in groundwater pumping compared to existing conditions.
+It is worth noting that in the absence of the proposed Project, groundwater pumping within the District may increase, particularly during drought years, due to a lack of delivery of reliable supplies to agricultural users or the lack of allowance for the storage of exchanged water in the San Luis Reservoir which could be delivered to agricultural users when needed.
+These provisions would be afforded under the Project and were also included under the District's prior Warren Act contracts, which have helped to reduce reliance on groundwater pumping during prior dry years when groundwater resources are most critically impacted.
+Thus, these provisions may reduce overall groundwater pumping and the potential for increased overdraft or secondary effects, such as subsidence.

-Further, the groundwater pumping would be conducted in accordance with the Water Quality Monitoring Plan and its requirements for groundwater level management.
-As described therein, well owners participating in the proposed Project are required to measure the initial depth to groundwater in each well before pumping into the canal, monthly from April to August, and bi-monthly from September through March.
-Individual wells will be shut off if the depth to groundwater reaches 75% of the difference between the Fall/Winter median groundwater level and the maximum depth to groundwater.
-Adherence to the stringent groundwater level monitoring requirements and thresholds for shutoff set forth by the Water Quality Monitoring Plan would ensure that substantial decrease in groundwater supplies as a result of the Project would not occur.
+Further, the groundwater pumping would be conducted in accordance with the 2020 Water Quality Monitoring Plan and its requirements for groundwater level management.
+As described therein, well owners participating in the proposed Project are required to measure the initial depth to groundwater in each well before pumping into the canal, monthly from April to August, and bi-monthly from September to March.
+Individual wells will be shut off if the depth to groundwater reaches 75 percent of the difference between the Fall/Winter median groundwater level and the maximum depth to groundwater.
+Adherence to the stringent groundwater level monitoring requirements protects the critical head levels in the Subbasin and thresholds for shutoff set forth by the Water Quality Monitoring Plan would ensure that substantial decrease in groundwater supplies as a result of the Project would not occur.